East Bay Punk Digital Archive

 Faculty Advisor: Eric Lott

-NML Award: The Social Justice Award (June 2018)
+NML Awards: The New Media Lab Digital Dissertation Award (April 2019), The Social Justice Award (June 2018)

 The East Bay Digital Punk Archive is an open access archive that aims to provide free and democratic access to the subjugated knowledge produced by several subcultural formations that emerged in the San Francisco Bay Area between the early 1980s and the mid 1990s.
 Lawrence Livermore’s Lookout! magazine (1984-1995), yet to be collected in its entirety in any institutional archive, plays a central role in this project, as it represents an extraordinary, previously unearthed, document of punk’s alternative modes of existence and production of knowledge.